mjvar/blink-app/README.md

 # Technical Details & Installation
 Blink has four main components: a frontend in vanilla Javascript that heavily leverages charts.js; a script in OpenCV that conducts eye tracking; a robust backend in Flask with detailed request architectures for both the OpenCV script (to receive eye and face tracking data) and the frontend (to load data into charts.js visualizations); and a database in PostgreSQL.

-The frontend and UI are simple but intuitive.
-The charts.js data visualizations update in real time based on requests to Flask; the live updates are represented with smooth and elegant animations.

-The OpenCV script excellently tracks eye fatigue by calculating eye aspect ratio (EAR) and detecting when the user takes breaks.
-The script persistently tracks EAR, as well as noting when users leave the screen for a prolonged period of time to track breaks.
-These data points help Blink determine when a user hasn't taken a break for too long, or when their eyes are beginning to strain.

-The Flask backend communicates with the frontend, the OpenCV tracking script, and the PostgreSQL database.
-It is able to simultaneously and smoothly process requests from all three components.

 ## Requirements
 This is a prototype build, so users will need to install dependencies on their machine.
 Future builds will be hosted remotely so that users can access them with a click of a link.